sjaffry/nlp-feedback-app/README.md

 # An AI Powered customer survey app - Part 1

 A cost efficient, completely serverless app for users to provide feedback by scanning a QR code and either speaking or writing short feedback.
-The app uses voice recognition to convert verbak feed into text.
-Additionally, specific to tennis clubs - for which I built this app oroginally - the app also has a tennis court management twin where users can scan a QR code to "check-in into a court they had reserved.
+The app uses voice recognition to convert verbal feedback into text.
+Additionally, specific to tennis clubs - for which I built this app originally - the app also has a tennis court management twin where users can scan a QR code to "check-in" to a court they had reserved.

 App has the following features: